South and Southeast Asian solar New Year

 In many countries of South Asia and South East Asia, the traditional new year is calculated on the sun's entry into the constellation Aries as per the regional Hindu calendars or Buddhist calendars.
-The sun's entry into Aries is known as Sankranti and Songkran in South and Southeast Asian cultures respectively.
+This event is known by a variety of names in different nations, including Sankranti and Vaisakhi in India, Pohela Boishakh in Bangladesh and India, Aluth Avurudda in Sri Lanka, Puthandu in India and Sri Lanka, Thingyan in Myanmar, Moha Sangkran in Cambodia, Songkran in Thailand, and Pi Mai in Laos.

 In modern times, it is usually reckoned around 14 April.

 Origins

 As most countries and cultures of South and Southeast Asia lie within the Indian cultural sphere, the development of their traditional calendars has been strongly influenced by the Hindu calendar.
 As in many other calendars, the New Year was based on the northern hemisphere vernal equinox (the beginning of spring).
-However, the Hindu calendar year was based on the Nirayana or sidereal year (i.e. the movement of the sun relative to the stars), while the Western Gregorian calendar is based on the tropical year (the cycle of seasons).
+However, the Hindu calendar year was based the movement of the sun relative to the stars), while the Western Gregorian calendar is based on the tropical year (the cycle of seasons).

 In ancient times, the sun's entry into Aries coincided with the equinox.
 However, due to the earth's axial precession, the sidereal year is slightly longer than the tropical year, causing the dates to gradually drift apart.
 Today, the sun's entry into Aries occurs around 18 April, according to astronomical definitions.
 Some traditional calendars are still marked by the sun's actual movements while others have since been fixed to the Gregorian calendar.

-The sun's entry into Aries is known as ' in Sanskrit and is observed as Mesha Sankranti and Songkran in India and Southeast Asian cultures.
+The sun's entry into Aries is known as ' in Sanskrit and is observed as Mesha Sankranti in India.